 - Teens dealing with bullies can check out these resources and books about other teens who have had similar experiences.

-- This list of teen novels and resources focuses on characters struggling with bullying, mental health concerns and more.
+- This list, opens a new window of teen novels and resources focuses on characters struggling with bullying, mental health concerns and more.

 - If you're dealing with bullies in the adult world, this list of resources and relevant media may help.
 Adults can also gain a better understanding of the immigrant experience to foster empathy for those not like themselves.

 And no matter your age, you can check out our guide for finding books about bullying and other tough topics at the library, inspired by Thirteen Reasons Why, a novel where a girl commits suicide after experiencing bullying.
-If you or a loved one might hurt yourself, reach out for help.
+If you or a loved one might hurt yourself, reach out for help, opens a new window.